JPML Won't Centralize All COVID-19 Insurance Cases - Law360

 "This was like trying to fit a square peg into a round hole," Shub said, adding that he thinks single-insurer MDLs are not the answer because even policies issued by the same insurer in multiple states can vary wildly.

 John N. Ellison of Reed Smith LLP, who counsels policyholders, likewise told Law360 that substantial variations in policy language are a major hurdle for centralization.
-Since the pandemic began, Ellison estimated he has read about 200 different business interruption policy forms and "it is remarkable how different these policies all are."
+Since the pandemic began, he estimated he has read about 200 different business interruption policy forms, saying "it is remarkable how different these policies all are."

 "I think the MDL panel was hinting there are things that will happen in these cases that will operate like a consolidation, but there is really no practical way to do a mass consolidation when there are so many variables in play in each case that outweigh any commonality," Ellison said.